 - 1. What are the two main elements necessary for a contented life? - 2.
 Define dharma in terms of the cosmic order. - 3.
-What does one need to do to attain the supreme goal [mokṣa]? - 4.
+What does one need to do to attain the supreme goal [moksa]? - 4.
 What are the four ends of life (puruṣārthas) required for fulfilling human desires? - 5.
 What are the differences between individual and social ethics? - 6.
-One of the noble truths of Buddhism is that all human suffering has a 'cause'.
-What is the cause of suffering? - 7.
+Name the four noble truths of Buddhism.
+What do they advocate? - 7.
 Explain the triratnas of Jainism. - 8.
 What are the important sources of ethical thought in India?

 While the concept of right and wrong is the core of the Mahābhārata, the epic emphasizes, among others, the values of non-violence, truthfulness, charity, absence of anger, forgiveness and self realization.
-Select a value, discuss it in peer groups and then perform it in front of the class through:
+Select a value, discuss in peer groups and perform in front of the class through:

-- > role plays
+role plays

-- > miming a real life situation
+- > miming out a real life situation

 - singing a song

-- > acting out a scene or scenes from the Mahābhārata illustrating those values.
+- > acting out a scene or scenes from the Mahābhārata relevant to those values.